-- 1. The HCVS flow path valves are a 24" MOV, AC power to open and close, followed by a 24" AOV, air-to-open and spring-to-shut.
-The vent control valve is a 10" AOV with air-to-open and spring-to-shut.
-Opening the air-operated valves requires energizing an AC powered SOV and providing motive air/gas, while opening the MOV requires AC power.
-The detailed design will provide a permanently installed power source and motive air/gas supply adequate for the first 24 hours.
-Beyond the first 24 hours, FLEX generators will be used to maintain battery power to the HCVS components.
-The initial stored motive air/gas will allow for a minimum of 8 valve operating cycles for the HCVS valves for the first 24 hours. - 2.
-An assessment of temperature and radiological conditions will be performed to ensure that operating personnel can safely access and operate controls at the ROS based on time constraints listed in Attachment 2. - 3.
-All permanently installed HCVS equipment, including any connections required to supplement the HCVS operation during an ELAP (i.e., electric power, N2/air) will be located in areas reasonably protected from defined hazards listed in Part 1 of this report. - 4.
-All valves required to open the flow path or valves that require manual operation to be closed to prevent diversion or cross-flow into other systems/units will be designed for remote manual operation following a ELAP, such that the primary means of valve manipulation does not rely on use of a hand wheel, reach-rod or similar means that requires close proximity to the valve (Reference 16, FAQ HCVS-03).
-The remote manual operation of the valves will be performed from the MCR or the ROS.
+1. The HCVS flow path valves are a 24" MOV, AC power to open and close, followed by a 24" AOV, air-to-open and spring-to-shut.
+The vent control valve will be a 16" AOV with air-to-open and spring-to-shut.
+Opening the AOVs requires energizing an AC powered SOV and providing motive air/gas, while opening the MOV requires AC power.
+Power to energize the SOVs will be provided by the CB UPS.
+Power to operate the MOV will be provided by a separate, MOV-dedicated UPS.
+To prevent failure of the HCVS due to failure of the solenoid valves to actuate PC-AOV-237AV and PC-AOV-AO32, 4-way solenoids will be installed to allow these AOVs to accept nitrogen from the Mechanical ROS.
+Actuation of PC-AOV-237AV and PC-AOV-AO32 via nitrogen through the associated 4-way solenoids will be performed from the Mechanical ROS.
+The CB UPS, the MOV dedicated UPS, and the AOV accumulators provide permanently installed power source and motive air/gas supply adequate for the first 24 hours.
+FLEX generators will be used to maintain battery power to the HCVS components.
+The initial stored motive air/gas will allow for 8 valve operating cycles for the HCVS valves for the first 24 hours.
+This is conservative in regards to the results contained in the September 2014 MAAP analysis to support the CNS FLEX strategy (Reference 44).
+In this analysis, strategies with the vent continuously open (no cycle), or with one cycle or two cycles only, are sufficient to maintain Torus pressure between 15 and 30 psia and the suppression pool water temperature below 240°F.

+- 2. An assessment of temperature and radiological conditions will be performed to ensure that operating personnel can safely access and operate controls at the ROS based on time constraints listed in Attachment 2. - 3.
+All permanently installed HCVS equipment, including any connections required to supplement the HCVS operation during an ELAP (i.e., electric power, N2/air) will be located in areas reasonably protected from defined hazards listed in Part 1 of this OIP. - 4.
+All valves required to open the flow path or valves that require manual operation to be closed to prevent diversion or cross-flow into other systems/units will be designed for remote manual operation following an ELAP, such that the primary means of valve manipulation does not rely on use of a hand wheel, reach-rod or similar means that requires close proximity to the valve (Reference 16, FAQ HCVS-03).
+The remote manual operation of the valves will be performed from the Control Room.
+Only PC-AOV-237AV and PC-AOV-AO32 can additionally be operated from the ROS if the associated solenoids fail.
 Accessibility of the ROS during the event will be evaluated for radiological and environmental conditions, and strategies such as the use of ice vests or shielding will be implemented if deemed necessary.
 Any supplemental connections will be pre-engineered to minimize man-power resources and address environmental concerns.
 Required portable equipment will be reasonably protected from screened in hazards listed in Part 1 of this OIP.
-A list of portable equipment can be found in Attachment 1.

-- 5. Access to the locations described above will not require temporary ladders or scaffolding. - 6.
-Following the initial 24 hour period, additional motive force will be supplied from nitrogen bottles that will be staged at a gas cylinder rack located (near the ROS in the Control Building or outside) such that radiological impacts are not an issue.
-Additional bottles can be brought in as needed.
+A list of portable equipment can be found in Attachment 1. - 5.
+Access to the locations described above will not require temporary ladders or scaffolding. - 6.
+Following the initial 24-hour period, additional motive force will be supplied from nitrogen bottles that will be pre-staged and pre-connected at the Mechanical ROS.
+Additional nitrogen bottles will also be available on-site for re-supply of the Mechanical ROS.

-Location of Control Panels
+Location of Control Panels: